pymc-devs/pytensor/doc/library/config.rst

     Default: ``False``

-    When ``True``, the VM and CVM linkers profile the memory usage of Aesara functions.
+    When ``True``, the VM and CVM linkers profile the memory usage of Pytensor functions.
 This only works when ``profile=True``.

 .. attribute:: profile_optimizer